 Visit Campus Transportation for latest information and hours of operation.

-UMass Lowell Counseling Services (UMLCS) is available for teletherapy support, assistance, and counseling in this difficult time to help our students navigate challenges, persevere and succeed.
-Teletherapy services are available via video or phone when video is unavailable.
-To request a counseling session, call the Wellness Center at 978-934-6800 or e-mail email@example.com during regular business hours.
+UMass Lowell Counseling Services (UMLCS) is available for teletherapy support, assistance and counseling in this difficult time to help our students navigate challenges, persevere and succeed.
+Individual and group teletherapy services are available via video, or phone when video is unavailable.
+To request a counseling session, call the Wellness Center at 978-934-6800 or e-mail firstname.lastname@example.org during regular business hours.
+Please provide you name, student ID number, and a phone number where you are able to receive and retrieve messages.

 You matter to UMass Lowell and the university is committed to supporting your overall health and wellbeing.
 UMatter2 serves to educate our campus community and connect one another to support our students’ mental health and wellbeing.
 Visit the UMatter2 website or Instagram for more information and resources to offer support, manage stress and enhance your resilience. #UMatter2UML